Diseases & Conditions

 Some metatarsal fractures are stress fractures.
 Stress fractures are small cracks in the surface of the bone that may extend and become larger over time.

 Stress fractures are typically caused by repetitive activity or pressure on the forefoot.
-They are common in runners and athletes who participate in high-impact sports such as soccer and basketball.
+They are common in runners and athletes who participate in high-impact sports such as soccer, football, and basketball.

 A stress fracture can also come from a sudden increase in physical activity or a change in your exercise routine.